codacy/pulse-user-docs/docs/metrics/lead-cycle-time.md

 Time between creating an issue in the backlog and completing the issue.

+Pulse calculates Lead time for completed issues, taking into account that issues can transition from **Completed** back to another status:

 ```text
 last issue completed timestamp - issue created timestamp
 ```